Jhajibhaskar/pdf-to-docx-using-Python/README.md

 # pdf-to-docx-using-Python

+Simple way to convert any file from pdf to editable docs.

 First run 'pip install pdf2docx' in terminal of pycharm to install required Python library

 Put This Python code & pdf which you want to convert in Same folder , In Code Give your pdf name in place of 'Example1.pdf'